Timing, Fundamentals, and Diversification of View Inc. (VIEW) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Dec 27 when MADRONE CAPITAL PARTNERS, LLC sold 100,000 shares for $0.91 per share.
 The transaction valued at 91,000 led to the insider holds 30,996,469 shares of the business.

 Mulpuri Rao bought 59,930 shares of VIEW for $83,303 on Nov 16.
 The Chief Executive Officer now owns 211,166 shares after completing the transaction at $1.39 per share.
 On Nov 15, another insider, Mulpuri Rao, who serves as the Chief Executive Officer of the company, bought 33,275 shares for $1.40 each.
 As a result, the insider paid 46,585 and bolstered with 151,236 shares of the company.